colah/colah-essays/Romance/RamblingThoughts.md

 * It would be really nice if the expected behavior could be less subtle.
 If we made the signal less costly, less personal, and less subtle, that would be a very positive thing.
   * Technology is a really big opportunity here.

+* Reading social signals is hard in general, but it's easy to see if someone is choosing to spend time with you, which is a very strong positive signal, though not differentiated to romance.
+If you care about both friendship and romance, which one of these it is often doesn't matter.

 * If you aren't very socially skilled and bad on picking up on queues, what can you do to avoid subtle signals?
   * Write about this publicly, so that they'll know they need to be less subtle?